mozaffarafaque/spark-on-k8s-java/cluster-setup.md

 ## Summary

-This explains the k8s cluster setup on ubuntu
+This explains the k8s cluster setup on ubuntu.
+This document is all about the installation and cluster setup of kubernettes cluster.

 ### Reference documents
  - https://linuxconfig.org/how-to-install-kubernetes-on-ubuntu-20-04-focal-fossa-linux